Biography of Thomas Anderson

-Anderson's research into the properties of soils, manures and fertilisers, and his studies of decomposition, led him into research on sewage disposal, and he wrote an influential paper on sewage disposal in Glasgow with Richard Bazalgette.
+Anderson's research into the properties of soils, manures and fertilisers, and his studies of decomposition, led him into research on sewage disposal, and he wrote an influential paper on sewage disposal in Glasgow with Joseph Bazalgette.
 He helped the University's Professor of Surgery, Joseph Lister, to develop his system of antiseptic surgery by advising him on the germ theories of Louis Pasteur and the antiseptic properties of carbolic acid.

 Among his professional offices, Anderson was an editor of the Edinburgh New Philosophical Journal, President of the Glasgow Philosophical Society (in 1859), and President of the Chemical Section of the British Association for the Advancement of Science in 1867.
 His most influential publications included "The Crystalline Constituents of Opium" (published in the Transactions of the Royal Society of Edinburgh in 1853) and "The Products of the Destructive Distillation of Animal Substances", published in that journal in 1868.
 His Elements of Agricultural Chemistry (1860) was a highly respected textbook.
 Thomas Anderson was awarded a LLD in 1874 by the University of Glasgow.